 concerning skiing in Poland and snowboarding in Poland do not necessarily

-reflect Sunshine World Holidays LTD's own views.
+reflect Sunshine World Int.'s own views.
 Sunshine World does not endorse

 any of the statements on this webpage as accurate at the time of reading